Scalingo/documentation/src/_posts/databases/influxdb/2000-01-01-dump-restore.md

 If you need to restore a backup on your Scalingo server, please contact our support at [support@scalingo.com](mailto:support@scalingo.com).

-## Why you cannot manage the backups for InfluxDB on Scalingo
+## Why you cannot manage the backups on Scalingo for InfluxDB®

-Unfortunately, backing up and restoring your data from InfluxDB on Scalingo is not possible remotely.
-The problem is that the port used to make backup is different than the port used for the InfluxDB console.
+Unfortunately, backing up and restoring your data on Scalingo for InfluxDB® is not possible remotely.
+The problem is that the port used to make backup is different than the port used for the InfluxDB® console.
 The remote backup port is not authenticated with a username and a password.
 Hence we do not want it to be exposed over the Internet.

-Moreover, to restore your data on InfluxDB, the InfluxDB daemon must be stopped.
+Moreover, to restore your data on Scalingo for InfluxDB®, the InfluxDB® daemon must be stopped.
 This action is not possible on Scalingo.